mdemuth/hyper-item/README.md

 - `none` in case the link should not be rendered (candidate: `rel: profile`).

 #### `label`
-A localized label for the link based on the `Accept-Language` - Header.
+A localized label for the link.

 #### `description`
-A localized description of the link based on the `Accept-Language` - Header.
+A localized description of the link.

-### Action
+### <a name="action"></a> Action

 #### `rel`
-The relation of the action to the item.
+The relation of the action to the [item](#item).
 Possible values are subject to the domain represented by the item and should be documented and linked to this item via `rel` of `profile`.

 #### `href`
 The URL of the target.